ALL THINGS YAESU

 Note: The ideal setting may differ between USB and LSB, depending on other alignments in rig.
 The LSB settings are "inverted" from USB, so a setting of -10 on LSB and +10 on USB should sound the same.

 FT 857 D FT 817

 Menu 46 DSP High Pass filter Default at 100.
 Set that to 200 to 300 on the low end

 To set up the DSP Microphone Equalizer feature:

->

-> You also have menus 016 Carrier Balance -300 to +300 LSB Transmit and 017 Carrier Balance -300 to +300 USB Transmit Adjusting these controls will give you more low response or high response.
+Menu 017 Carrier Balance -300 to +300 USB Transmit Adjusting These controls will give you more low response or high response.
 As always listen to your test signal through headphones connected to a second receiver.
 You will hear the balance that will please you.

->

-> As always study the operation guide for further information.
+As always study the operation guide for further information.